Categories > Books > Harry Potter > A Horcrux’s Fate

 Harry.

 He wanted to answer.
-He wanted to.

 His body felt drained and weak, like something important inside him had gone missing.

 The room had fallen quiet now.
-Utterly still.
+Utterly calm.
 The only sound was the broken, rhythmic rasp of his breathing.
 No one dared speak.
 But he could feel them there; Hermione, Ron, Ginny, all of them nearby.
 Close enough to touch, yet somehow impossibly far.

 A rustle beside him.

 Mrs Weasley.
 She was back.
-Kneeling again, tucking a blanket around his shoulders with the utmost care, her hands trembling.
+Kneeling again, tucking a blanket around his shoulders with the utmost care, her hands trembled.
 She didn’t speak, but she kept smoothing the blanket down again and again.
 It was something she could do, even if words had failed.

 He saw Ginny’s face.